 Not quite.
 One critical quality check remains: Is your email list compliant with international email marketing regulations, and to what extent do the new regulations line-up with best practices?

-Before second guessing your email marketing proficiency, here’s what you should know about the new personal data laws being put into effect by the European Union in May 2018, and how this should influence your choice for an opt-in strategy.
+Before second guessing your email marketing proficiency, here’s what you should know about the new personal data laws put into effect by the European Union this past May, and how this should influence your choice for an opt-in strategy.

 Email marketing is a permission-based endeavor